How To Register A Trademark

 Assuming no third-party oppositions are filed, the application should proceed to registration.
 The whole process (application to registration) takes 7 months.
 A registered Trademark name in Australia is valid for a period of 10 years and is renewable for another 10 years on payment of a renewal fee.

 Trademarking a name in Australia dissuades others from using it without your permission anywhere in Australia.
 If you do not register your trademark, you will have virtually no rights in law to prevent another party using your brand or something similar to it.

 A final point on registering your trademark overseas.
 There is no such thing as an “international” trademark as they are on a per country basis, and so you need to apply to each country you are interested in.
 Costs such as legal fees and translations can build up quickly when filing for your trademark overseas, and so we recommend focusing on specific countries based on your needs and the country size.
 The United States is a great county to seek a trademark as it is one single trademark for a market the size of Europe.
 At the least, a United States trademark is a deterrent to would be infringers and copiers.
-We have United States trademark associates that we can engage on your behalf and use your Australian trademark application that we draft for you as a basis.
+We have United States trademark attorney’s that can use your Australian trademark application that we draft for you as a basis for registration in USA.

 Need some advice on this?